 The Credit Union's risk management focuses on the major areas of market risk, liquidity risk, credit risk and operational risk.
-Authority flows from the board of directors to the audit committee who are integral to the management of risk.
-The following diagram gives an overview of the structure in place since 2009.
+Authority flows from the board of directors to the risk committee who are integral to the management of risk.
+The following diagram gives an overview of the structure in place in 2015